About

 Hey fellow nature lovers,

-Now that I’ve turned more academic in my dotage, I want to share what I’ve been working on for the last 15+ years.
-I love that I get to travel the country to talk about wildlife and wildland conservation.
+Now that I’ve turned more academic in my dotage, I focus my work on education.
+I love that I get to travel the country and talk about wildlife & wildland conservation.
 I speak at universities, businesses, private events, outdoor retreats, and to anyone who will listen.
-The more people feel personally connected to nature, the more they want to see it thrive.
-I’m hoping my work can motivate people into not only becoming more involved in the natural world, but give them a better understanding of their place in it.
-At the very least you’ll have new cocktail party stories.

 Thanks for stopping by!